 - Organisations will be less likely to breach the GDPR.

 - Actions are less likely to be privacy intrusive and have a negative impact on individuals.

 Who should be involved in a DPIA?

-Data controllers are responsible for ensuring the DPIA is carried out correctly.
+Data controllers are responsible for ensuring a DPIA is carried out correctly.

-The DPIA should be conducted by people with appropriate expertise and knowledge of the project in question, normally the project team.
-If your organisation does not have staff with sufficient expertise and experience, you could consider bringing in external specialists to consult or to carry out the DPIA.
+A DPIA should be conducted by people with appropriate expertise and knowledge of the project in question, normally the project team.
+If your organisation does not have staff with sufficient expertise and experience, you could consider bringing in external specialists to consult or to carry out a DPIA.